-- 15.1.1 The Contractor undertakes reinstatement.
-Reinstatement works are those undertaken during construction and aim to address any damage inflicted on the landscape as part of the construction works.
-Reinstatement is undertaken in parallel with, or as soon as possible following, the construction works in each area, such as the re-dressing of road and track verges and turbine bases (and other areas that may be disturbed as a result of the construction process).
-Where redressing proves unsuccessful re-seeding and hydro-seeding may be part of reinstatement measures.
-Reinstatement is primarily undertaken using in-situ and Site-sourced materials (turfs and topsoils). - 15.1.2 The Contractor provides proposed methods for reinstatement of materials in landscaping and re-profiling of: track verges; turbine bases; construction compounds; borrow pits; cable trenches; other disturbed areas and redundant construction features (such as drainage ditches, settlement ponds or other sediment control measures, concrete wash out pits and other features which may not be required as part of the permanent works).
+- 15.2.1 The Contractor provides proposed methods for reinstatement of materials in landscaping and reprofiling of: track verges; turbine bases; construction compounds; borrow pits; cable trenches; other disturbed areas and redundant construction features (such as drainage ditches, settlement ponds or other sediment control measures, concrete wash out pits and other features which may not be required as part of the permanent works).
 Reinstatement proposals will provide details on methods proposed for replacement of turves and re-seeding where appropriate.
-If reseeding is required, this will be undertaken, where possible, using native species of local provenance. - 15.1.3 Excavated peat from cut and fill sections of access tracks will be used for dressing the side slopes of floating track sections.
-No mineral soil will be used for dressing the side slopes of tracks to prevent silt run off. - 15.1.4 Where practicable, reinstatement and re-profiling of, and around, infrastructure and borrow pits will be carried out as the work front progresses, or as soon as is practical after the substantial completion of the works themselves in a particular area.
-Early reinstatement and re-profiling are required to minimise visual impact and temporary storage / stockpiling of soils and to promote vegetation and habitat reinstatement as early as possible. - 15.1.5 Where feasible, to prevent scour and run off and facilitate vegetation re-establishment, any down-slope embankments will be graded such that the slope angles are not too steep and there is a gradual transition with the surrounding / existing ground profile. - 15.1.6 Outline design proposals for borrow pit re-profiling, including details on reinstatement material origin and classification, placement method, final ground profiles and surface dressing will be submitted by the Contractor, signed off by their GCoW and agreed by the ECoW prior to commencement of re-instatement. - 15.1.7 The Contractor maintains comprehensive records of the location, depth and volumes of all materials used in reinstatement of the borrow pit. - 15.1.8 The preservation and reinstatement of vegetated turves is critical to the successful restoration of peat and the Contractor takes all necessary precautions and measures as described in the current published guidance documents referenced above to prevent damage and desiccation to the turves prior to re-use. - 15.1.9 Reinstatement of vegetation will be focused on natural regeneration utilising peat or other vegetated turves or soils stripped and stored with their intrinsic seed bank.
+If reseeding is required, this will e undertaken, where possible, using native species of local provenance. - 15.2.2 Excavated peat from cut and fill sections of access tracks will be used for dressing the side slopes of floating track sections.
+No mineral soil will be used for dressing the side slopes of tracks to prevent silt run off. - 15.2.3 Where practicable, reinstatement and re-profiling of, and around, infrastructure and borrow pits will be carried out as the work front progresses, or as soon as is practical after the substantial completion of the works themselves in a particular area.
+Early reinstatement and re-profiling is required to minimise visual impact and temporary storage / stockpiling of soils and to promote vegetation and habitat reinstatement as early as possible. - 15.2.1 Where feasible, to prevent scour and run off and facilitate vegetation re-establishment, any downslope embankments will be graded such that the slope angles are not too steep and there is a gradual transition with the surrounding / existing ground profile. - 15.2.2 Outline design proposals for borrow pit re-profiling, including details on reinstatement material origin and classification, placement method, final ground profiles and surface dressing will be submitted by the Contractor, signed off by their GCoW and agreed by the ECoW prior to commencement of re-instatement. - 15.2.3 The Contractor maintains comprehensive records of the location, depth and volumes of all materials used in reinstatement of the borrow pit. - 15.2.4 Reinstatement of vegetation will be focused on natural regeneration utilising peat or other vegetated turves or soils stripped and stored with their intrinsic seed bank.
 To encourage stabilisation and early establishment of vegetation cover, where available, peat turves or other topsoil and vegetation turves in keeping with the surrounding vegetation type will be used to provide a dressing for the final surface.
-If insufficient turves are available, then the turves should be laid over the exposed peat in a checkerboard pattern to maximise coverage which will aid in a quicker restoration. - 15.1.10 Following completion of the access tracks the side-cast topsoil and vegetated material will be used to dress off the batters of the new track as part of an ongoing reinstatement process.
-The turves should be reinstated as soon as is practicable

-- 15.1.11 The Contractor undertakes all works in such a way as to allow reinstatement of disturbed areas to proceed as early as possible and in a progressive and sustainable manner. - 15.1.12 Any accidental damage or other impacts caused during the works are repaired and reinstated or restored by the Contractor to the Employer's satisfaction and in accordance with the Planning Consent and any agreements with the landowners, all prior to taking over by the Employer.
+- 15.2.5 Following completion of the access tracks the side-cast topsoil and vegetated material will be used to dress off the batters of the new track as part of an ongoing reinstatement process.
+The turves should be re-instated as soon as is practicable. - 15.2.6 The Contractor undertakes all works in such a way as to allow reinstatement of disturbed areas to proceed as early as possible and in a progressive and sustainable manner. - 15.2.7 Any accidental damage or other impacts caused during the works are repaired and reinstated or restored by the Contractor to the Employer's satisfaction and in accordance with the Planning Consent and any agreements with the landowners, all prior to taking over by the Employer.